Thank you, Scott Shannon, and thanks to all of you for being with us.

 It was just having power failures left and right.

-So whenever it left port, some of us feel like it should have left when it was daylight so they could take care of and see what issues they were having, too.
+So whenever it left port, some of us feel like it should have left when it was daylight so they could take care of and see what issues they were having too.

 The issues that it was having and the shipping line knowing probably the issues it had, they shouldn't have let the ship leave port until they got it under control, honestly.

-It was here for two days because it was a two-day working ship, and those two days they were having serious power outages.
+It was here for two days because it was a two-day working ship.

 Well, we certainly hopefully should find out.

-And you know, this is like the first real day of the NTSC being on the ground, and early this morning I was able to grab a quick interview with the chairwoman of the NTSB, Jennifer Amendi, and I asked her about you know the ship's maintenance records, and she said, you know, we want to know an awful lot about that.
+And early this morning, I was able to grab a quick interview with the chairwoman of the NTSB, Jennifer Hamendi, and I asked her about, you know, the ship's maintenance records.

-And the timeline of this ship uh is really something I've been spending all day, Sean trying to piece together because we know at 104 a.m., uh, the Dolly, the Singapore flagship sets out of Baltimore's harbor headed to Sri Lanka, and 20 minutes later, 124, that's when you first in that video start to see the lights flickering, and and that's the power going out.
+And the timeline of this ship is really something I've been spending all day, Sean, trying to piece together because we know at 1.04 a.m., the Dolly, the Singapore flagship, sets out of Baltimore's harbor, headed to Sri Lanka.

-That's the ship losing uh its power.
+That's the ship losing its power.

-And then you see uh it go dark and then you see the lights come back on, and that's when we start to see that smoke and sources that are familiar with this NTSV investigation told me a few hours ago that what you're witnessing there, Sean, is the emergency power trying to kick in,
+And sources that are familiar with this NTSB investigation told me a few hours ago that what you're witnessing there, Sean, is the emergency power trying to kick in, but propulsion and ultimately control of the ship is not regained.

-It's been raining all day, and my hat's off to these divers.
+And my hat's off to these divers.

-We've been watching divers going in and out of this frigid water, which is about 47, 48 degrees all day long, trying to bring stuff up.
+We've been watching divers going in and out of this frigid water, which is about 47, 48 degrees, all day long, trying to bring stuff up.

-You've got the Army Corps of Engineers boat, I'm looking at it right now.
+You've got the Army Corps of Engineers boat.

-You got Maryland Department of Uh Natural Resources.
+You got Maryland Department of Natural Resources.

 Looks like they've been trying to bring things up.

-And when you sit out here and look at it, you you think about how long it's really gonna take to not only rebuild a bridge, let alone to get this debris out of here and get this ship out of here, which we now know from the White House briefing, there are some containers on there.
+And when you sit out here and look at it, you think about how long it's really going to take to not only rebuild a bridge, let alone to get this debris out of here and get this ship out of here, which we now know from the White House briefing.

-Now, we're told it's not dangerous to anybody, it doesn't pose a danger right now, because those containers are not towards the bow of the ship where the the structure collapsed on it, but still if there's hazardous material on the boat I'm looking at five hundred yards in front of me, you know, that that that's uh gotta be one of the top priorities.
+But still, if there's hazardous material on the boat I'm looking at 500 yards in front of me, you know, that's got to be one of the top priorities.

 Wow, very, very dangerous.

-I uh last night I heard that it could be rising.
+Last night I heard that it could be rising.

 Where are we with that?

-I know all search efforts have have ceased because of the chilling waters and nobody would be able to survive.
+I know all search efforts have ceased because of the chilling waters and nobody would be able to survive.

 Yeah, for sure.

-And you know, if there's a a silver lining here, it is that there was during that entire entire you know, crisis period, Sean, between like one twenty-four a.m. and one twenty-seven when the collision happens, the the the Maryland harbor pilots coordinate with Maryland's transportation authority to run the roads and the bridge,
+And, you know, if there's a silver lining here, it is that there was during that entire crisis period, Sean, between like 1.24 a.m. and 1.27 when the collision happens, the Maryland harbor pilots coordinate with Maryland's Transportation Authority to run the roads and the bridge, and we're warning them that the ship is in danger.

-and and we're warning them that the ship is in danger, the bridge is in danger, the ship has lost control, and that resulted in the bridge being shut down.
+The ship has lost control, and that resulted in the bridge being shut down.

 We've heard the dispatch call.